Skip to main content

 Vulnerable Components

-Chart.js pinned to latest stable version with SRI hash.
+Chart.js pinned to version 4.4.4 with sha512 SRI hash — not tracking latest.
 No npm runtime dependencies.

 A07